 -

 Lamp.
 Bronze.
 19th century.
-Lamp with a circular vase decorated with a series of classicist decorative mouldings at the bottom and an oval shape from which a ring hangs, and another moulding at the top joining three winged angel heads.
-From the back of these emerge three chains of polygonal links that go to a piece through a decoration of palms and scrolls, which ends in a ring to go to the ceiling.
-Also sometimes known as votive lamps due to their frequent presence in churches, these types of lamps were outstanding pieces.
-Compare, for example, the one in San Antonio de la Florida (Madrid) by Domingo Urquiza dated 1799.
+This lamp features a circular vase decorated with a series of classical moldings at the bottom and an oval shape from which a ring hangs.
+Another molding at the top joins three winged angel heads.
+From the back of these heads emerge three chains of polygonal links connected by a piece decorated with palms and scrolls, which terminates in a ring for hanging from the ceiling.
+Sometimes known as votive lamps due to their frequent presence in churches, these lamps were often considered noteworthy.
+Compare, for example, with the one in San Antonio de la Florida (Madrid) by Domingo Urquiza, dated 1799.

 · Size: 48x48x95 cms.